bypasslane/template-to-pdf/README.md

 ### Note

 we are using pdftk.  go to their website https://www.pdflabs.com/tools/pdftk-server/ to download.
+If on OSX use this https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/pdftk_server-2.02-mac_osx-10.11-setup.pkg

 by default we are using the command line call, but you may pass in an optional path if you are having trouble rendering a pdf
 ```javascript